-Overlapping ownership, be it in the form of common or cross-ownership, has generated concern for its potential anti-competitive impact (Elhauge, 2016; Posner et al., 2017), especially due to the rising shares of large investment funds in multiple competitors in several industries; for example airlines (Azar et al., 2018), banks, and supermarkets (Schmalz, 2018).
-Antitrust authorities take seriously, indeed, the impact of overlapping ownership (e.g., in the 2023 Draft Merger Guidelines).
-Azar and Vives (2019, 2021) and Backus et al. (2021b) document the dramatic rise in common ownership among publicly listed U.S. companies in the last decades.
+Overlapping ownership, be it in the form of common or cross-ownership, has generated concern for its potential anti-competitive impact (Elhauge, 2016; Posner, Morton and Weyl, 2017), especially due to the rising shares of large investment funds in multiple competitors in several industries; for example airlines (Azar, Schmalz and Tecu, 2018), banks, and supermarkets (Schmalz, 2018).
+Antitrust authorities take seriously, indeed, the impact of overlapping ownership (e.g., in the 2023 Merger Guidelines).
+Azar and Vives (2019, 2021) and Backus, Conlon and Sinkinson (2021b) document the dramatic rise in common ownership among publicly listed U.S. companies in the last decades.
 Cross-ownership is also far from rare.
-Although antitrust authorities scrutinize horizontal mergers, non-controlling investments in rival firms have gone largely unregulated and are common in multiple industries and countries (e.g., see Shelegia and Spiegel, 2023).
+Although antitrust authorities scrutinize horizontal mergers, non-controlling investments in rival firms have gone largely unregulated and are common in multiple industries and countries (e.g., see Huse, Ribeiro and Verboven, 2023; Shelegia and Spiegel, 2023).